Umutcagricaglar/CodeIgniter-Web-Publish/README.md

 # CodeIgniter-Web-Publish

-•Website to publish storyline articulate files.
+•Website project to publish storyline articulate files.

-•Developed to track, record and publish the answer data from articulate storyline files.
+•Developed to track, record and publish the answer data from articulate storyline files with many other functions.

 •Developed with CodeIgniter Framework.